Andrew-S-Rosen/cbe504/main.typ

 === Molecular Adsorption <molecular-adsorption>

-Since adsorption is a pre -requisite for heterogeneous reactions, we will focus on developing a kinetic description of the adsorption process.
+Since adsorption is a pre-requisite for heterogeneous reactions, we will focus on developing a kinetic description of the adsorption process.
 We will start with the simple case of one adsorbate that adsorbs in a non-dissociative (i.e. molecular) fashion to a surface site:
 $ ce("A + *") eqArrow(k_"ads",opposite:k_"des") ce("A^*"). $<eq:molecular_ads>
 For example, this could be #ce("CO + * <=> CO^*").